“A moving celebration of food, love, and human potential — full of pain, but also full of joy.”

 Hi, I'm Hannah

 I'm a writer and food expert who spent my formative years in New York eating, drinking, serving, bartending, cooking on a hot line, flipping giant wheels of cheese, and managing restaurants.
-I write about delicious things for a living, appear in food videos, teach cheese and cooking classes, and host culinary events.
-My memoir, Feast: True Love in and Out of the Kitchen, is forthcoming with Little A in 2018.
+I write about delicious things, appear in food videos, teach cheese and cooking classes, and host culinary events.
+My memoir, Feast: True Love in and Out of the Kitchen, debuted as Amazon's #1 bestselling memoir in spring of 2018.

-I received my BA from Columbia University in Creative Writing and Anthropology in 2009.
-I am currently pursuing my MFA in Creative Nonfiction at the Bennington Writing Seminars, where I am a recipient of the Lucy Grealy Scholarship.
+I received my BA from Columbia University in Creative Writing and Anthropology in 2009 and my MFA in Creative Nonfiction at the Bennington Writing Seminars in 2018, where I was a recipient of the Lucy Grealy Scholarship.

 My writing has been the voice of Men’s Health, Applegate, Murray’s Cheese, Bloomingdale's, Panera, Olay, Pantene and many more.
 I mentor women recovering from eating disorders on building a happy, healthy relationships with food and themselves.
 I live in New York City.